daniel-ilett/blog/_posts/2019-06-08-tut2-2-cel-shading.md

 Diffuse lighting doesn't take the view direction into account.
 Specular lighting, on the other hand, does.
 Specular highlights are the "shiny" parts of an object - if you think of a well-polished ball, you might imagine a small circle on the top of the ball that reflects really brightly - that's a specular highlight, and it manifests due to the light source reflecting off that part of the ball into your eyes directly.

 It's relatively easy to implement this.
-Our lighting model can use the view direction by passing it into the model function; the `viewDir` variable in this exampel denotes the vector from the camera's position pointing forward into the centre of the screen.
+Our lighting model can use the view direction by passing it into the model function; the `viewDir` variable in this example denotes the vector from the camera's position pointing forward into the centre of the screen.

 ~~~glsl
 float4 LightingCel(SurfaceOutput s, half3 lightDir, half3 viewDir, half atten)
 ...
 ~~~

 For diffuse lighting, we specified a base albedo colour to use as a base.
-Similarly for a specular lighting component, we must know how "shiny" our material is - this controls the size of the specular highlight.
+Similarly, for a specular lighting component, we must know how "shiny" our material is - this controls the size of the specular highlight.
 We'll also want to know the colour of the specular highlights, but we can use the directional light's colour in the same way as our diffuse component, so we'll only need one more entry in `Properties`.

 ~~~glsl
 // In Properties.